-- No Cloudcraft staff will access your data unless required for support reasons.
-When working a support issue we do our best to respect your privacy as much as possible, we only access the minimum data needed to resolve your issue.
+- Data Privacy: No Cloudcraft staff will access your data unless required for support reasons.
+When working a support issue we only access the minimum data needed to resolve your issue while respecting your privacy.

-- All the data, such as any diagrams, that you create is by default private and only accessible by you.
-If you explicitly share something with someone else, you can always revoke the access.
+- Access Controls: All the data, such as your diagrams, is by default private and only accessible by you.
+If you explicitly share something with someone else, you can always revoke the access later.

-- All Cloudcraft servers are continuously kept up to date with the latest security errata.
+- Secure Configuration Management: Cloudcraft uses code reviews, automated testing and automated deployments, with servers continuously kept up to date with the latest security errata.

 Cloudcraft Live allows you to optionally sync your AWS environments with your diagrams.
 Live was designed from the start to take maximum advantage of the latest AWS security best practices.
 Specifically, Cloudcraft makes use of cross-account roles, the secure way to access your AWS environment:

-- Instead, you create a read-only role in your AWS account that is specific to Cloudcraft that can easily be revoked by you at any time.
+- Instead, you create a read-only role in your AWS account that is specific to Cloudcraft and can easily be revoked at any time.

-- As an alternative to the basic read-only role, the you can also use an even stricter minimal access policy to further restrict the amount of data Cloudcraft could theoretically access.
+- As an alternative to the simple read-only role, the you can also use a strict minimal access policy to further minimize the amount of data the Cloudcraft role could theoretically access.

 - Cloudcraft always uses an external ID when assuming the cross-account role, to protect against the so called "confused deputy" problem.

 - Cloudcraft does not persist any of the live data from your AWS environment.
-Cloudcraft simply stores ARNs, unique identifiers for resources in AWS, together with your diagram and then streams data from your AWS environment to your browser via Cloudcraft's own AWS environment using the role based access.
+Cloudcraft only stores ARNs, unique identifiers for resources in AWS, with your diagrams.
+The data from your AWS environment is then streamed in real-time to your browser via Cloudcraft's own AWS environment using the role based access.

-All combined, Cloudcraft Live is a safe and secure way for you to explore your AWS environment through our diagrams and visualizations.
+Cloudcraft Live provides a safe and secure way for you to visually explore your AWS environment.

-If you subscribe to Cloudcraft, your credit card data is not transmitted through nor stored on our systems.
+If you subscribe to Cloudcraft's paid plans, your credit card data is not transmitted through nor stored on our systems.
 Instead, we use a payment processor called Stripe, a company entirely dedicated to this task.
 Stripe is certified to PCI Service Provider Level 1, the most stringent level of certification available.
-Read more about Stripe’s security information online.
+Read more about Stripe’s security online.

 Please email us directly at email@example.com